Nias26/Hackingtool-Repair/README.md

 sudo chmod +x hackingtool
 sudo cp hackingtool /usr/bin/
 rm hackingtool
+```
+When you finish the installation, type sudo hackingtool to start the program.
+If it gives you error when you start it, you have to do `sudo python3 /usr/bin/hackingtool/hackingtool.py` to start the program.

-If you have problems installing, report it on the issues tab.
+If you have any other problems installing, report it on the issues tab.
 Thanks!
-```